 For whatever reason, Bigler Avenue was never built into an avenue.
 The land does not currently have a tax ID or APN that we can find, and while we assume it is now owned and the responsibility of the city, we don’t know and haven’t been able to track it down yet.
 Do you know?
 Any insight into the undevelopment of Bigler Avenue is much appreciated!

 Bigler Avenue currently is an undeveloped ‘greenway’ with an unmaintained and steep/rocky/uneven dirt foot path that connects Belgrave Avenue to Clarendon Avenue at Twin Peaks Blvd.

 Isn’t it Ironic?
 Clarendon Heights was developed when the car was king and no self-respecting upper-class American walked on foot or used public transit.
 Of all the SF neighborhoods to not develop an avenue for cars… and then have that undeveloped avenue become exclusively for pedestrians?

-Which gives someone an opportunity to create their own $10,000,000+ view home at 40 Belgrave atop Cole Valley.
-Or at the base of Clarendon Heights.
+Looking for an opportunity to create you own $10,000,000+ view home atop Cole Valley?
+Or at the base of Clarendon Heights?
 No matter how you classify it, the views are stunning and the Avenue is special, even for San Francisco.

 40 Belgrave Avenue, recently withdrawn, was the inspiration for this blog post.
 Please reach out of if you are looking for a development project.